 In Dresden, you can admire the architecture, go to the famous Semper opera, and sample all the Christmas Stollen you’d like.
 Further, the Ore mountains, the origin of the most beautiful wooden Christmas decorations, always have enough snow for (cross-country) skiing.

 For those who want winter in the Northern hemisphere’s summer or a summery winter in the Northern hemisphere!
+This is for the travelers that want guaranteed winter sun OR those who want snow during July!

 Winter travel destination recommended by Jeanette of Traveling Honeybird